xPinkyDash/shiki-paper/Shiki - A Detailed Analysis of the Risen.md

 Regular shikis are an even bigger complication, for not only can they infect others, but become outright homicidal when hungry.
 Regular shikis can absolutely not coexist with other humans, and should be killed as painlessly as is practically possible.
 Alternatively, they ought to live with jinrou, and be provided humanitary aid in the form of blood donations from both willing and incarcerated individuals.

-However, should jinrou or shikis attempt to rebel against humans in any capacity, they are to be immediately killed in order to weaken their ranks, and protect humanity.
+However, should jinrou or shikis attempt to rebel against humans in any capacity, the offending ones are to be immediately killed in order to weaken their ranks, and protect humanity.

 <!--ADD SOURCES HERE-->